adr/adr.github.io/_tabs/adr-practices.md

 ## AD Making

-Method selection and tailoring in DPR, the [Design Practice Repository](https://socadk.github.io/design-practice-repository/) on GitHub and the [Design Practice Reference](https://leanpub.com/dpr), a corresponding LeanPub e-Book.
-Architectural decision capturing is positioned as one of the essential activities in DPR.
+The [Design Practice Repository](https://socadk.github.io/design-practice-repository/) on GitHub and the [Design Practice Reference](https://leanpub.com/dpr), a corresponding LeanPub e-Book, feature an AD making and capturing activity, which is positioned as one of the essential activities in DPR.

-- [Decision-making ADRs: weightings are a work-around](https://jacquiread.com/posts/2024-09-11-decision-making-adrs-weightings-are-a-workaround/) is a blog post by Jacqui Read that offers some tips on how to make better architectural decisions.
+[Decision-making ADRs: weightings are a work-around](https://jacquiread.com/posts/2024-09-11-decision-making-adrs-weightings-are-a-workaround/) is a blog post by Jacqui Read that offers some tips on how to make better architectural decisions.

 ## Good ADRs --- and how to get to them

 *Disclaimer:*
 The lists on this page point at ADR capturing ptrsactices and related advice but do not necessarily endorse all of them.

-Authored by one or more of the maintainers of `adr.github.io/` and the MADR project/template:
+### Authored by one or more of the maintainers of `adr.github.io/` and the MADR project/template:

 1. START [Definition of Ready for Architectural Decisions](https://ozimmer.ch/practices/2023/12/01/ADDefinitionOfReady.html)
 2. [Architectural Significance Test and Some Core Decisions](https://www.ozimmer.ch/practices/2020/09/24/ASRTestECSADecisions.html)